 Should I make an appointment in the office to discuss my colonoscopy with the doctor before scheduling it?

 If you have confirmed with your insurance company that you do not need a referral, we are happy to schedule a colonoscopy for most generally healthy, asymptomatic patients without seeing you in our office beforehand.
 If you have symptoms, significant health problems, or otherwise would like an appointment to discuss the procedure prior to scheduling it, we are happy to see you in the office prior to scheduling your colonoscopy.

 Where are your offices located, and how can I obtain directions to one of your offices?

 Please refer to the directions section (hyperlink “directions section”) for the directions to our office.

-There are two board certified colon and rectal surgeons in our practice.
-We share weekend and holiday coverage with each other so you are likely to meet us both if you require hospitalization as part of your treatment.
+There are three board certified colon and rectal surgeons and one board certified nurse practitioner in our practice.
+We share weekend and holiday coverage with each other so you are likely to meet any of us if you require hospitalization as part of your treatment.

 Yes, co-payments are due at the time of service.